 - Curriculum is approved and accredited by the British Columbia Ministry of Education.

-- MIP is part of the Mission School District, a public school district in the Province of British Columbia, Canada.
+- The Mission International Student Program is a department of the Mission School District, a public school district in the Province of British Columbia, Canada.

 - The Mission School District is located in the Fraser Valley, one hour east of Vancouver and 15 minutes north of the U.S.A. border.